A New Autism Diagnosis

 You take the next steps and ask your doctor for a referral and you begin a journey that involves waiting and testing and more waiting.

 The day finally arrives when you go to the doctors office for results.

 Your head is full of questions and your heart is full of emotion.
-Let’s talk about where to start with the best next steps to take now.
+Let’s talk about where to start with a new autism diagnosis and the best next steps to take now.

 Before I give you the first 5 steps to take, I want to tell you the most important piece of information that you are going to hear.

 An autism diagnosis means that your child looks at the world through a different lens and often times interacts with people differently than you might.
 He is your child, your baby your heart.

 An autism diagnosis provides information about how your child views and approaches communication, relationships and helps us understand the way he looks at the world.